COLA: COarse-LAbel multi-source LiDAR semantic segmentation for autonomous driving: Multi-source domain generalization

 \subsection{COLA for COLA-DG}

-For the following experiments, we used three different semantic segmentation models: KPConv \cite{thomas2019KPConv}, Cylinder3D \cite{Zhou2020Cylinder3DAE}, and SRU-Net \cite{mink}.
-These are the models currently used by current domain generalization approaches \cite{domgen,lidog,3dlabelprop,lehner20233d}.
-In \cite{3dlabelprop,lehner20233d}, it is shown that the naive utilisation of the reflectivity channel is detrimental for domain generalization.
+We used three semantic segmentation models for the following experiments: KPConv~\cite{thomas2019KPConv}, Cylinder3D~\cite{Zhou2020Cylinder3DAE}, and SRU-Net~\cite{mink}.
+These are the models currently used by current domain generalization approaches~\cite{domgen,lidog,3dlabelprop,lehner20233d}.
+In~\cite{3dlabelprop},~\cite{lehner20233d}, it is shown that the naive utilization of the reflectivity channel is detrimental to domain generalization.
 Based on these observations, we decided to discard the reflectivity channel for all domain generalization experiments.

-To assess the usefulness of COLA-DG for domain generalization, for each model we performed two experiments.
+To assess the usefulness of COLA-DG for domain generalization, we performed two experiments for each model.
 We trained each model with only SemanticKITTI (SK) and then with the COLA dataset, which is the concatenation of Waymo, SemanticKITTI, KITTI-360, and nuScenes.
-In both cases, we used the coarse labels for the training and for evaluation.
+In both cases, we used the coarse labels for training and evaluation.

-Each experiment was done with the same number of epochs (5), as every models was observed to have reached its peak validation performance on the training data by this point.
-The models were trained by following the parameters found in their respective official repositories as follows: Cylinder3D \url{https://github.com/xinge008/Cylinder3D}, KPConv \url{https://github.com/HuguesTHOMAS/KPConv-PyTorch}, SRU-Net \url{https://github.com/mit-han-lab/spvnas}.
+Each experiment was done with the same number of epochs (5), as every model was observed to have reached its peak validation performance on the training data by this point.
+The models were trained by following the parameters found in their respective official repositories: Cylinder3D\footnote{\url{https://github.com/xinge008/Cylinder3D}}, {KPConv\footnote{\url{https://github.com/HuguesTHOMAS/KPConv-PyTorch}}}, {SRU-Net\footnote{\url{https://github.com/mit-han-lab/spvnas}}}.

 The quantitative results can be found in \autoref{tab:COLA-DG}.